SteveJustin1963/tec-SCOPE/README.md

 ## iterate
-- from a map location slew scpe to that position, issues x.200 commands that tec1 turns into x an y and then into motor control
+- from a map location slew scope to that position, issues x.200 commands that tec1 turns into x an y and then into motor control
 - track a position in motion. compensate for earths rotation. satelite tracking different problem
 - joystick slew scope to new positions
 - remote control over modem, using defined protocols, TCS - Telescope Control System